Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 * nipple discharge

-* changes in the skin of the breast (redness, wrinkling, like "orange" or "lemon peel")
+* changes in the skin of the breast (redness, wrinkling, “orange” or “lemon peel” type)

 What should a woman with mastalgia do?

-2. Annual consultation with a mammologist (specialist in diseases of the mammary glands), gynecologist or oncologist - especially for women over 35 years of age.
+2. Annual consultation with a mammologist (a specialist in diseases of the mammary glands), gynecologist or oncologist - primarily women over 35 years of age.

-3. Women over 35 years of age (especially those at risk of developing breast cancer) are recommended to have an annual mammogram - an x-ray method for examining the mammary glands.
-Mammography is one of the methods of early diagnosis of breast cancer.
+3. Women over 35 years of age (especially those at risk of developing breast cancer) are recommended to undergo annual mammography, an X-ray method for examining the mammary glands.
+Mammography is one of the methods for early diagnosis of breast cancer.

 4. Other diagnostic methods include ultrasound, targeted biopsy of suspicious areas of breast tissue.